 Past AB trips have included Arizona to study immigration issues or traveling to Puerto Rico to learn about sustainable living.
-The Alternative Breaks Program also offers a local Alternative Weekend trip in Los Angeles focusing on gentrification.

 On each trip, participants are challenged to think critically about social conditions and the roots causes of problems.
 As a group, each trip generates and executes a post-trip action plan to create real social change in their communities.

 If you are interested in the Alternative Breaks Program, we encourage you to check out our student-produced films from our past AB Film Festival.